Xilinx/PYNQ/docs/source/faqs.rst

 -----------------------------

 Python 2.7 is loaded on Zynq® and Python 2.7 scripts can be executed.
-The PYNQ v2.0 release, is based on Python 3.6.
-No attempts have been made to ensure backward compatibility with Python 2.7.
+The PYNQ v2.0 release is based on Python 3.6 and is not backward compatibility with Python 2.7.

 How do I write the Micro SD card image?
 ---------------------------------------